John Brown's raiders: Brown's raid on Harpers Ferry

 However, the raid and the following trials were extensively covered by the press.
 "The country had not been so excited about anything in twenty years."
 Historians frequently credit the raid not for starting the Civil War, but for providing the spark that lit the waiting bomb, or as Brown would have put it, causing "the volcano beneath the snow" to erupt.
 Brown thought that without violence, slavery in the United States would never end.
 As Frederick Douglass put it in a famous speech, given in Harpers Ferry, at Storer College, in 1881, "If John Brown did not end the war that ended slavery, he...began the war that ended American slavery and made this a free Republic."

 The people of Virginia were furious, outraged at this attempt to get their allegedly happy enslaved to revolt.
 They took out their anger at any opportunity.
 Watson Brown was shot when he left the engine house carrying a white flag.
 William Thompson was shot on the bridge and taken to the hotel parlor; armed men came in, dragged him out, and threw him over the bridge into the river, firing as he fell.
 The owner of the hotel did not want the carpet ruined by shooting him there.

-The bodies of the slain lay in the streets, on the river banks, or wherever they fell.
-The body of the first man killed, Dangerfield Newby, lay in the street from 11 AM Monday, when he was killed, until Tuesday afternoon, and was partially eaten by hogs; his ears and other body parts were cut off as souvenirs.
-The bodies of two of the men killed were taken by medical students to Winchester Medical College, for dissection.
-The remainder, which no local cemetery would accept, were dragged into a "gruesome pile", boxed, and dumped in an unmarked pit on the far side of the Shenandoah.

-As of 2012 there had never been a book on any of Brown's raiders.
-Three appeared in quick succession: 2012 on John Cook, 2015 on John Copeland, and in 2020 on Shields Green, plus a 2018 book on Brown's five Black raiders.